 Two of the most common mistakes people over 50 make when they start dating are:

 - Feeling pressured to find someone quickly.
 After divorce in our 50s, we think, “If I don’t find someone soon, I’ll be even older, and I’ll never find anyone!”
 That is not true!
 I was 56 when I met my new husband, and my life is amazing!
 Focus on you first.

-- Letting loneliness drive our need to get married again.
+- Letting loneliness drive our need to get married again after 50.
 Creating a satisfying life as a single person is the most important thing we can do before we start looking for someone else.
 Having a full, purposeful life of our own actually makes us more attractive.
 Desperation is never a quality people are looking for!

 In my work, I sometimes deal with women who are divorcing after second marriages that were jumped into right away.
 These women almost all say they got into the new relationship too soon.
 For me the excruciating loneliness was a big part of that pull to fill that space where my old spouse used to be.
 But take the time to learn from the solitude, as hard as that experience is.
 Don’t rush it!